Gevurah

 What is Gevurah in Kabbalah?

 Gevurah (גְּבוּרָה) means "Strength / Judgment" and is the 5th sefirah on the Tree of Life, located on the Left/Severity pillar.
-Gevurah is the sefirah that most people misunderstand, because modern spiritual culture has a deep bias toward the expansive and the gentle.
-Gevurah is neither.
+To say this far and no further and mean it — without anger, without apology — is the capacity Gevurah names.
+Boundary held as strength, not as wound.

 What happens when Gevurah is out of balance?

-When Gevurah is in excess: Gevurah in excess produces a person who is harsh, rigid, punitive, and unforgiving.
+When Gevurah is in excess: Gevurah in excess produces a personality that is harsh, rigid, punitive, and unforgiving.
 Standards are impossibly high and applied without mercy.
-When deficient: When Gevurah is deficient, a person cannot hold boundaries, cannot confront wrongdoing, and cannot discipline themselves or others.
-Everything is tolerated, nothing is confronted.
+When deficient: When Gevurah is deficient, the person cannot hold boundaries, cannot confront wrongdoing, and cannot discipline themselves or others.
+Everything is tolerated, nothing is met.

 How do you meditate on Gevurah?

 Bring awareness to the left arm and shoulder.
-Visualize a wall of red fire -- not chaotic but controlled, like the flame of a forge.
+Visualize a wall of red fire — not chaotic but controlled, the flame of a forge rather than a wildfire.
 This fire burns away what is impure, unnecessary, or untrue.
 Bring to mind something in your life that requires a firm boundary, an honest confrontation, or a difficult decision.
 Hold it in the fire.
 Watch the inessential burn away until only what is real remains.
 Silently repeat the name Elohim Gibor, feeling its power concentrate in the left hand.
-The practice is to develop the strength to do what is necessary even when it is not comfortable.
+The work is to develop the strength to do what is necessary even when it is not comfortable.

 What chakra corresponds to Gevurah?

-Manipura (Solar Plexus Chakra) -- both govern personal power, the capacity to act with force and precision, the fire of will directed toward transformation
+Manipura (Solar Plexus Chakra) — both govern personal power, the capacity to act with force and precision, the fire of will directed toward transformation.
+In the body, Gevurah's signature is a steady heat in the upper abdomen, a settled jaw, and a left side of the body that knows how to close a door without slamming it.

 What paths connect to Gevurah on the Tree of Life?

-Path 7 from Binah (Zayin -- the sword of discrimination descending from understanding into judgment), Path 9 from Chesed (Tet -- the hidden good within severity, the tension between mercy and judgment), Path 11 to Tiferet (Kaph -- the palm, the hand that holds the balance), Path 13 to Hod (Mem -- water, the flowing quality of severity when it becomes devotion).
+Path 17 from Binah (Zayin — the sword of discrimination descending from understanding into judgment).
+Path 19 from Chesed (Tet — the hidden good within severity, the tension between mercy and judgment).
+Path 21 to Tiferet (Kaph — the palm, the hand that holds the balance).
+Path 23 to Hod (Mem — water, the flowing quality of severity when it becomes devotion).